How Fiscal Sponsorship Works

 - Does the sponsor follow best practices?
 Does it provide regular financial reports?
 A written contract?
 Check out the industry's Comprehensive Guidelines and the Guidelines for Pre-Approved Grant Relationship Fiscal Sponsorship.

 - Look at other services provided by the fiscal sponsor.
 It should do financial management and grant supervision, and provide a way to buy insurance.
 Some fiscal sponsors offer office space, co-location, and access to bulk purchasing.
 Most provide a way for you to raise funds online.
 Does it offer training?
 Is it conveniently located?
 How often do they run checks?
-And what is its personality and reputation?
+And what are its personality and reputation?
 What do its other projects say about them?

 Beene points out that the fiscal sponsor will be looking at you as well.
 They will look for these signs: